Temp Tag 101: Temporary License Plates Explained. What You Need to Know

 • Valid driver’s license

-• Inspection or emissions results, if required
+• Inspection or emissions documentation, if required

-• Loan documentation (if applicable)
+• Loan documents (if applicable)

-Who Issues Temporary Plates?
+Who Issues Temporary License Plates?

 Temporary plates can be issued by: